When stocking a basic home bar, there are a few essential bottles that should always be included.

 Noilly Prat extra dry is another bar staple, but it really excels in only one commonly sought place – a Dry Martini – and so we are going forward with the Rosso.

 Campari, Cynar, absinthe and vermouth of any kind are considerably harder to replace in effect in cocktail than most liqueurs.
-They are simply blends of sugar, alcohol and flavours, after all.
+They are simply blends of sugar, alcohol and flavors, after all.

 We will use the word ‘mixers’ to cover all non alcoholic, liquid ingredients for our basic home bar.